getmyisland/aika-discord-bot/README.md

 # aika-discord-bot

-The Aika Discord bot uses a small neural network to process user input and then using this information to respond dynamically to messages.
-It also features a lot of other useful and fun commands.
+The aika-discord-bot utilizes a neural network to process user input and then using this information to respond dynamically to messages.
 The bot is inspired by my dog Aika.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites